LBMC/RAPToR/README.md

 ## Update info

 ### v1.1
+#### v1.1.5
+ - Added preprint citation to README and documentation.
+ - Updated showcase vignettes relevant to the paper analyses

 #### v1.1.4
  - Fixed minor bugs in `plot.ae`
  - Added links to new data-packages for drosophila, zebrafish and mouse (above).